-Disk Imaging is where an exact copy of a disk is made.
+Disk Imaging is where an exact copy of a disk (or partition) is made.
 It is different from copying files because it is actually reading the disks contents directly (bit-by-bit), instead of using the file system.
 This means it also copies non-file related data, e.g. the boot block.

 Wikipedia defines a disk image as:

 Because of the way disk imaging works, a disk imaging utility must read every part of a disk (or a partition of a disk).
 It must do this because the image it is creating is an exact duplicate of the disk’s contents.
 More advanced disk imaging utility software may be able to skip empty areas of a disk, but it must still read every part of a disk that is being used.
 Clearly this means it could take a very long time to make an image of a drive, especially with today’s increasingly larger drives.
 When a backup takes a long time it quickly becomes a chore and something to be avoided.
 This may result in backups being made less frequently, or not at all.